 Number of films: 12

-George Lucas’ epic space opera has over time become a part of mainstream popular culture.
-It may have been more than 40 years since the first film released, but Star Wars continues to pull in audiences of all ages back to the multiplexes.
+George Lucas’ epic space opera is the long-standing movie franchise.
+Though it has been more than 40 years since the first film released, Star Wars continues to pull in audiences of all ages back to the multiplexes.
 Out of the 12 films that have had a theatrical release so far, 9 of them were a part of the Skywalker Saga while the rest were spin-offs.

 3. The Wizarding World (2001 – present)